tahafaisalkhan/weather-classifier/README.md

 - **Machine Learning:** scikit-learn (for model training and prediction)
 - **Data Handling:** pandas, numpy
 - **Data Visualization:** seaborn, matplotlib
-- **Outlier Detection:** Techniques such as Z-score and IQR for handling synthetic outliers in the dataset.

 ## Dataset
 This project utilizes a synthetically generated dataset designed to simulate weather conditions.
 The dataset includes features like:
 - **Temperature:** Numeric values representing the temperature in degrees Celsius.